PaloAltoNetworks/terraform-aws-vmseries-modules/modules/vpc/README.md

 There is brownfield support for existing vpc, for this only required to specify `name` and `existing = true`.

-Each subnet map has the following inputs available (please see examples folder for additional references):
+The vpc map has the following inputs available (please see examples folder for additional references):

 | Name | Description | Type | Default | Required | Brownfield Required
 |------|-------------|:----:|:-----:|:-----:|:-----:|